Jaguar XF engines, drive and performance

 All-wheel drive brings the benefit of additional traction and stability in poor conditions and is available as an option on the diesel, but comes fitted as standard on the most powerful petrol.
 These systems do add weight, though, meaning they are slightly slower and less efficient.

-Powering the bulk of Jaguar XF saloons will be the 204hp mild hybrid diesel, designed to deliver high efficiency without sacrificing performance.
+Powering the bulk of Jaguar XF saloons will be the 204hp mild-hybrid diesel, designed to deliver high efficiency without sacrificing performance.
 It takes 7.6 seconds to get from 0-62mph, with a top speed of 146mph.
 The all-wheel drive version takes 7.8 seconds and has a slightly lower 143mph top speed.

-While this engine isn’t particularly characterful, it is at least refined, flexible and eager to rev. With 430Nm of torque, there’s plenty of muscle and it doesn’t even feel off the pace compared with the more powerful D240 option that was previously available.
+While this engine isn’t particularly characterful, it is at least flexible and eager to rev. With 430Nm of torque, there’s plenty of muscle and it doesn’t even feel off the pace compared with the more powerful D240 option that was previously available.

 That said, the automatic transmission plays a big part when it comes to accessing the engine’s performance.
 Whether you want to execute a quick overtaking manoeuvre or ease up to motorway speeds, its decision-making is a strong point – knowing whether to change down a gear or to simply make use of the engine’s torque.
 This is a genuinely good all-rounder and if you want maximum flexibility and effortlessness, it’s the way to go.